WebGantry/Flat-UI-Color-Tone/README.md

 Flat UI Color Tone; a tool which helps Web-master & Designers choose their perfect Flat UI-based Color for their project.

-It offers all generic Flat UI Colors; but adds "Shades" and "Tint" colors options as well; with the HEX code.
+It offers all generic Flat UI Colors; but adds "Shades" and "Tint" color options as well; with the HEX code.
 The first ever site/tool on the Internet to offer these options.

 It features two Color Palettes.
 The first one; on the left row is the "Shades" bit (FlatUIColor <-> Darker Color) where else, the one on the right-hand side row is the "Tone" color (FlatUIColor <-> Lighter Color).